simpar1471/openFDA/README.md

 Before using the package, you will need to generate one at the [openFDA webpage](https://open.fda.gov/apis/authentication/).
-With an API key you can make 240 requests per minute, and are limited to 120,000 requests per day.
+With an API key you can make 240 requests per minute, and are limited to 120,000 requests per day (the package will handle this request rate throttling for you).
 Without a key, you can only make 1000 requests a day.
 For this package, if you try to run `openFDA()` without setting an API key, it will fail:

 ``` r
 search <- openFDA(